The iPhone may be the best learning tool ever created.

 6. NASA Earth As Art – Browse awe-inspiring satellite images of our Planet that celebrate Earth’s aesthetic beauty in the patterns, shapes, colors, and textures of the land, oceans, ice, and atmosphere.
 Highly recommended. iPad only.

-7. 3D Brain – Discover each brain region and their functions by navigating the human brain in 3D.
+7. 3D Brain – Discover each brain region and its functions by navigating the human brain in 3D.

 Massively increase the level of awe and wonder in your life by getting away from the city lights and exploring the stars in their full sparkling glory.